camlspotter/ocamloscope/README.md

 Required softwares
 ---------------------------

-* OCaml 4.01.0 (Code is highly dependent on the specific compiler version.
+* OCaml 4.02.1 (Code is highly dependent on the specific compiler version.
 Do not try compiling with other versions.)
-* OPAM, findlib and OMake to build.
+* OPAM.1.2.0, findlib and OMake to build.
-* spotlib.2.4.1
-* meta_conv.1.1.4
+* spotlib.2.5.2
-* orakuda.1.2.1
+* ppx_meta_conv.2.0.0
+* ppx_orakuda.2.0.0 (OPAM name is orakuda.2.0.0)
-* treeprint.1.0.3
+* treeprint.2.0.0
-* levenshtein.1.0.0
+* levenshtein.1.1.0
-* pa_ounit.109.53.02
+* ppx_test.1.1.0
-* ounit.2.0.0
+* ocsigenserver.2.5
-* eliom.3.0.3
+* eliom.4.1.0

 These packages should be available from OPAM.
 Windows is not supported.

 OPAM package for OCamlOScope is not yet available... since it requires the following mending of external softwares.

 Missing `cmxs` files
 ---------------------------

-Some of the above packages lack `cmxs` files and you have to build them manually:
+Some of the above packages lack `cmxs` files and you have to build them manually to run OCamlOScope on Ocsigen:

+* `ocamlcommon.cmxs` is missing in OCaml 4.02.1.

+  This is really tricky, since `ocamlcommon.cmxa` depends on `prims.o` and `libocamlrun.a` (and `-lcurses` if curses is linked) but their info is not inside `cmxa`.

-* `ocamlcommon.cmxs` and `odoc_info.cmxs` are missing in OCaml 4.01.0.
-You have to build them using `0fix_ocamlcommon.cmxs`.
+* `odoc_info.cmxs` is missing in OCaml 4.02.1.
-* `ounit.cmxs` of OUnit 2.0.0 misses `oUnit2.cmx`.
-You have to fix it using `0fix_ounit_cmxs`

 How to build
 ---------------------------